tamagui/tamagui/README.md

 })
 ```

 Why do this?
 Beyond the joy and [many benefits](https://github.com/jsxstyle/jsxstyle#why-write-styles-inline-with-jsxstyle) of Stack views with inline styling, react-native-web views like `<View />` and `<Text />` aren't free.
 [Read the source of Text](https://github.com/necolas/react-native-web/blob/master/packages/react-native-web/src/exports/Text/index.js) for example.
-When you're rendering a large page with many text and view elements, snackui saves React from having to process all of that logic on every render, for every Text and View.
+When you're rendering a large page with many text and view elements, SnackUI saves React from having to process all of that logic on every render, for every Text and View.

 ### Supported extractions

-SnackUI has fairly advanced optimizations, it can extract this entire component to CSS and flatten the VStack into a div:
+All the following code would be fully extracted to CSS, in cases where it can like this one, SnackUI flattes this VStack into a div:

 ```tsx